giout/giout/README.md

 # Giovanni Urdaneta
-💻 I'am a computer engineer who is keen on learning more every day about software development, especially about backend development and databases.
+💻 I'am a computer engineer who is keen on learning more every day about web development and databases.
 <br><br>
 🧐 I primarily use these technologies:
 <br><br>